Skip to main content

 Why is the NexfinityOne so much more expensive?

-The NexfinityOne costs $25.99 vs $13.99 for the NVioAsport — an $12 premium.
-You are paying for a more robust multi-tool buckle with screwdriver tips, hex wrenches, and a bottle opener.
+The NexfinityOne runs roughly double what the NVioAsport costs.
+You are paying for a heavier-duty multi-tool buckle with screwdriver tips, hex wrenches, and a bottle opener.
 The NexfinityOne also has a louder rescue whistle.
-Whether those extras justify nearly double the price depends on your tool priorities.
+The value of those extras depends entirely on your tool priorities.

 Does the NVioAsport really have 20 tools?